By Phil Skewes

 Food tins recovered from the Antipodes Island castaway depot.
 Canterbury Museum 1969.57.7-8

 To deter sealers and other potential thieves from raiding the stores, the clothing was often made from a distinctively patterned material, easily recognisable to officials.
 One Government official was particularly protective of his efforts and left a warning message at one of the depots: “The curse of the widow and fatherless light upon the man that breaks open this box, whilst he has a ship at his back”.
 Signs were also placed around each island pointing the way to the depot.

 Waistcoat, part of a three piece suit recovered from the Antipodes Island castaway depot.
 Canterbury Museum 1948.46.3

 Apart from the regularly-serviced depots, castaways were also provided with food in the form of live sheep, goats, cattle and rabbits that were liberated onto the islands.
 This of course was an environmental tragedy with fragile ecosystems ravaged by the introduction of these and other species.
 However much work has now been done to reverse this damage, with these left overs of the castaway days removed from the islands.

 A visit to Canterbury Museum will give you the opportunity to read a success story resulting from the placement of a depot in the Auckland Islands.
 The Disappointment Island Coracle display in the Antarctic Gallery tells the story of a group of castaways from the wrecked ship Dundonald in 1907.
 It is a remarkable tale of perseverance, ingenuity and, ultimately, salvation.

 The survivors of the Dundonald on Auckland Island at the time of their rescue.
-Canterbury Museum 1982.103.19
+Canterbury Museum 1982.103.19.
+No known copyright restrictions